- Home

 - a family history of stomach cancer

-- having an inherited genetic condition like familial adenomatous polyposis (FAP), Lynch syndrome, hereditary diffuse gastric cancer (HDGC), gastric adenocarcinoma and proximal polyposis of the stomach (GAPPS)
+- having an inherited genetic condition like familial adenomatous polyposis (FAP), Lynch syndrome, hereditary diffuse gastric cancer (HDGC), or gastric adenocarcinoma and proximal polyposis of the stomach (GAPPS)

-- chronic inflammation of the stomach (chronic gastritis)
+- inflammation of the stomach (chronic gastritis)

 - being overweight or obese